jpat-12/CoT-Generation-Broadcast/README.md

 This script automates the installation of necessary dependencies and formats everything for COT-Generation from Survey123 Data.
 ![CoTBreakdown](img/CoTBreakdown.png?raw=true "CoTBreakdown")
-## Testing ###
-This script has been validated and will work for Ubuntu20.04 / 22.04 / 23.04 & CentOS7.<br />
-It has not been tested on any Windows.

 ## LINKS ##